italiangrid/storm/release-notes/storm-backend-server/1.11.9/index.md

 ### Description

-This release fixes the improper launch of command line du on quota-enabled storage areas at Backend launch.
+This release fixes a race condition in the backend startup logic that caused the incorrect launch of du commands on quota-enabled storage areas.

 ### Bug fixes and improvements